 The egg hunt starts right by the Cavendish Pavillion cafe which boasts clean outdoor toilets and a lovely gift shop.
 The cafe itself offers a wide selection of snacks, meals, drinks, afternoon teas and sandwiches.
 On this occasion we bypassed both as we tried to keep up with the kids who were making a beeline for the white rabbit who was ushering children and their parents into a pretty little hut for face painting and photographs with props such as bonnets and bunny ears.
 All very well done.

 With Easter egg hunt clues in hand we herded up the troops and cracked on (sorry!).
-The activity is based around the approximately three mile (round trip) walk from the Cavendish Pavillion along the banks of the River Wharfe through Strid Woods to the Strid; a notorious stretch of water where the River Wharfe is forced into a deep and narrow channel creating what some would call rapids.
+The activity, which runs from March 25 right through to April 24 2016 is based around the approximately three mile (round trip) walk from the Cavendish Pavillion along the banks of the River Wharfe through Strid Woods to the Strid; a notorious stretch of water where the River Wharfe is forced into a deep and narrow channel creating what some would call rapids.
 I wouldn’t advise you to dangle your kids over, but it certainly makes for a fantastic photo.
 If fact keep your kids away.
 From the river as a whole – there are some pretty dangerous looking parts.

 This walk is one of our favourites.
 Not least because it’s pram friendly with a decent path.
 Not that my two year old wants to be observing from the comforts of her pram – she’d much rather be following her big brother scrambling up the side of the steep grass banks, climbing trees, or sword fighting with makeshift swords made out of one of the many twigs and even logs that adorn the woods and its path.
 This is good old-fashioned imaginative outdoor child’s play at its absolute best.
 All for the sum of eight quid.
 You really can’t go wrong.

-The walk is also great for any budding photographers – the breath-taking scenery is made up of woodland, blankets of wild flowers, trickling waterfalls, interesting rock formations and the River Wharfe which winds its way along through the valley, into the woods and beyond.
+The walk is also pretty good for a hangover too.
+Which by this point is starting to subside so out came my Nikon and I started snapping away at the breath-taking scenery made up of woodland, blankets of wild flowers, trickling waterfalls, interesting rock formations and the River Wharfe which winds its way along through the valley, into the woods and beyond.

 Don’t be put off if it’s raining.
 As with most woods; Strid Wood is made up of many trees.
 Very tall trees in fact, which to an extent do help to protect its visitors from the drizzle.
 And be aware of the wild garlic that covers much of the ground along the way.
 The smell is quite overpowering at times.
 There are certainly no vampires in this wood.
 But according to Teddy, my five-year-old, expect to see the trolls that live under the bridges here and there.